ExistensialReset/flowmosr/README.md

 You don’t have to ask anyone if you may rest.
-You don’t have to fight for every single drop of water.
+You no longer have to fight for every single drop of water.
-You don’t have to hand over your strength to someone who says “I will protect you”.What you have to do is make a choice.
+You don’t have to hand over your strength to someone who says “I will protect you”.

+**What you have to do is make a choice.**

-> This is not a rule.
+> This repository is not a rule book.

 It is only this soft question, spoken quietly inside your own chest: